bazilinskyy/coupled-sim/README.md

 ![](ReadmeFiles/world_top_view.png)

+## Usage of the simualator
+The simulator is open-source and free to use.
+It is aimed, but not limited, for academic research.
+We welcome forking of this repository, pull requests, and any contributions in the spirit of open science and open-source code :heart_eyes:.
+For enquiries, you may contact p.bazilinskyy@tudelft.nl.

+### Citation
+If you use coupled-sim for academic work please cite the following paper.

+> Bazilinskyy, P., Kooijman, L., Dodou, D., & De Winter, J. C. F. (2020).
+Coupled simulator for research on the interaction between pedestrians and (automated) vehicles.

 ## Installing the project
 Current support only for Windows (Windows 10).
 After checking out the project, you need to use Unity Hub to run it with the correct version of Unity.